openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 - Accuracy checker uses API 2.0 for model accuracy measurement by default.
 It also supports switching to the old API by using the ``--use_new_api False`` command-line parameter.
 Both launchers accept OpenVINO IR v10 and v11, but in some cases configuration files should be updated.
 For more details, see the `Accuracy Checker documentation <https://github.com/openvinotoolkit/open_model_zoo/blob/master/tools/accuracy_checker/openvino/tools/accuracy_checker/launcher/openvino_launcher_readme.md>`__.
 - :doc:`Compile tool <openvino_ecosystem>` compiles the model to be used in API 2.0 by default.
 To use the resulting compiled blob under the Inference Engine API, the additional ``ov_api_1_0`` option should be passed.

 However, Post-Training Optimization Tool of OpenVINO 2022.1 does not support OpenVINO IR v10.
-They require the latest version of Model Conversion API to generate OpenVINO IR v11 files.
+They require the latest version of model conversion API to generate OpenVINO IR v11 files.

 .. note::